-If it’s been a few years since you purchased a new HDTV, well, a lot has changed.
+If it’s been a few years since you purchased a new Flat Screen: TV, well, a lot has changed.
 No longer is it enough to go into a store and simply look for the best picture and sound.
 The advent of smart TVs has turned the typical display device into an all-in-one media center for your home theater, den or anywhere.
 This is good news, because you now get a lot more functionality for your money; however, it also means there are many more features you need to learn about and consider when looking to buy the best flat screen TV.

 In short, a smart TV is any television that supports an Internet connection and online content services like Netflix, Amazon Video, VUDU, Cinema Now, Pandora, Slacker and more.
 Often, smart TVs include advanced features such as voice or gesture control, voice search, social media integration, online games, app control and universal search features.
 The more features the TV has, the smarter it is.
 When you combine the streaming services of a smart TV with the free digital channels delivered from an antenna, many people find they don’t need an expensive cable TV subscription.

 Here are our 10 best tips for choosing a smart TV:

 1. Bigger is better.
 Our rule of thumb is to get the biggest TV that your wall space can accommodate.
 For a family’s main TV nothing smaller than 55 inches will do.

 2. A smart TV with multiple streaming services is a good choice for a bedroom, den or kitchen, where installing an additional cable box would be difficult.

 3. Almost all smart TVs available for sale today use LED LCD technology.
 The best LED TVs use local dimming to produce deep blacks and high contrast.
 Full-array backlit TVs do a better job at local dimming than edge-lit TVs, though some edge-lit TVs do a decent job of local dimming.